 Trinity is committed to providing excellent care and support to our students.
-Student Life staff, faculty, coaches, and others are equipped to provide pastoral care and mentoring.
-Referrals may be made outside the college to professional counseling services as needed.
+Trinity has a full-time campus counselor that is available for professional mental health care, along with the counselor, Student Life staff, faculty, coaches, and others are equipped to provide pastoral care and mentoring.

-The Ellendale community provides health care through the Avera Clinic, Sanford Health Clinic, Cotter Dental, a pharmacy, and a chiropractic office.
+The Ellendale community provides health care through the Avera Clinic, Sanford Health Clinic, Cotter Dental, Ellendale Pharmacy Inc., and Ellendale Chiropractic Clinic.
 Further services are available in Aberdeen.
 Students are responsible for all of their personal medical care costs and are encouraged to carry medical insurance.